marcusyoung/otpr/README.md

 ## Installation - OpenTripPlanner

 To use otpr you will need a running instance of OTP.
-An tutorial complete with sample data is available at https://github.com/marcusyoung/otp-tutorial.
+A tutorial complete with sample data is available at https://github.com/marcusyoung/otp-tutorial.

 ## Installation - R Package